 three primary emotions.
 For instance jealousy can be understood as a

 combination of envy (a type of desire) impelled by anger.
 Sadness and

 depression are grades of thwarted desire enhanced by fear.
-The teaching here
+The teaching here helps

-be put to rest to achieve the stillness conducive to a penetrating meditation.
+rest to achieve the stillness conducive to a penetrating meditation.

 describes the sincere seeker as a silent recluse, a muni.
 What is the point of silence to a spiritual aspirant?
 It’s